bitpesa/api-documentation/transaction-flow.md

 Unfortunately not all transactions are successful.
 The main causes of issues are the following:

 * Transactions are cancelled automatically if they are not funded within the first hour of creation.
-* The recipient details might be wrong (for example the desitnation bank account number is invalid), or there are other issues blocking the successful payout.
+* The recipient details might be wrong (for example the destination bank account number is invalid), or there are other issues blocking the successful payout.
 In these cases the transaction has to be cancelled.
 * Once the transaction is cancelled, we will refund the money to the sender.
-Dependent on how the transaction was funded this might be a manual process.
-Funds from account balances are always refunded automatically.
+Funds from account balances are always refunded automatically to the account balance.
+Funds from other types of payins might require manual processing however.

 ## Creating transactions